aaronsaray/aaronsaray.com/resume.md

 I hold the following certifications: Certified SCRUM Master, Zend Certified Engineer, Security+, Network+, A+, MCP 70-210 and NTC Open Source Web Developer Certificate.

 ### Professional Experience

+**Owner, Programmer, Consultant at More Better Faster, LLC** PHP, NodeJS, React project work on demand.
+Business and technical process improvement and engineering manager training from over a decade and a half of experience.

 **Senior Director of Product Engineering at Dealer Inspire.** I began at Dealer Inspire October, 2016, as a Senior PHP Developer.
 In October 2017, I was promoted to Director, and in May 2018 I was promoted to Senior Director.
 Dealer Inspire provides a comprehensive suite of tools for automotive dealers.
 I'm responsible for technical mentorship and career path enrichment of my development team of 12 direct reports.
 I assist the VP of Engineering in developing processes, procedures and best practices for all of the development teams.
 My time is split between four product teams: Online Shopper, which facilitates purchase, customization and financing of a vehicle completely online; Fuel, a tool which optimizes and automates advertising via real-time inventory feeds on AdWords and Bing; AdBuilder, an internal tool for building HTML5-based ads; and an upcoming project that is still under wraps.